 Operational support information

-Expected annual availability of your digital asset?
+Expected annual availability of your digital asset.

 What are the days and times your digital asset has support available to help if an issue is encountered:

-• Hours your digital asset is supported (eg 24/7 or 7 days ???)
+• Hours your digital asset is supported (e.g. 24/7 or 7 days or ….)

-• Your organisations standard business hours (days and times)
+• Standard business hours (days and times)

 • Contact details for support of your digital asset during business hours

-• Contact details for support of your digital asset outside of business hours
+• Contact details for support of your digital asset outside of business hours.

 Following the standard Health NZ release process, the Digital Services Hub team will seek approval to publish the digital asset from the following teams – clinical, security, privacy, test, D&D Integration Design Lead and D&D operational support team.
-To ensure these teams provide approval, you need to make sure you have completed and evidenced the following:

 • Privacy Impact Assessment (PIA)